Walter A. Maier: Freedom of speech

-In 1938 the Federal Council of Churches petitioned the National Association of Broadcasters and the Federal Communications Commission formally requesting that all paid religious programs be barred from the air.
+In 1938, the Federal Council of Churches petitioned the National Association of Broadcasters and the Federal Communications Commission formally requesting that all paid religious programs be barred from the air.
 The major radio networks at this time donated time to the three major divisions of organized religion in the United States: Protestant, Roman Catholic, and Judaism.
 Protestant programming had been placed under exclusive direction of the council, an organization which represented about thirty denominations but less than half of American Protestantism.
 Overtly liberal in its theology, the Federal Council would not sponsor a conservative, Christ-centered program such as the Lutheran Hour.
 Jealous of its privilege, the council's general secretary was on record as having said in 1929, “in the future, no denomination or individual church will be able to secure any time whatever on the air unless they are willing to pay prohibitively high prices....”

 Having overcome the disadvantage of providing its own financing, the Lutheran Hour was now the largest religious broadcast in radio.
-But the Federal Council sought to end all such endeavours, allowing no viewpoint except its own.
-Championing the cause of religious freedom and freedom of speech, Maier was a strong voice against such “totalitarian tendencies.”
+But the Federal Council sought to end all such endeavors, allowing no viewpoint except its own.
+Championing the cause of religious freedom and freedom of speech, Maier was a strong voice against such “totalitarian tendencies”.
 As portrayed in a 1938 article by Time magazine, Maier's pulpit helped to preserve the heritage of liberty enjoyed by citizens of the United States.